Covered bridges in Indiana? If you are from the state, I bet the first place you think of is Parke County. I know I do.

 Originally there were 23 covered bridges, but today only six remain.
 As part of my Explore Indiana project, Rush County was on my list of places to visit.
 With a free afternoon, my 12-year-old son and I took off to see if we could find those remaining six bridges.
 We found four and had a delightful time looking for them and enjoying Rushville, IN.

 The first bridge we found is called the Moscow Bridge.
-It’s located in Moscow, Indiana and was one of two we were able to get out and walk around.
+It’s located in Moscow, Indiana, and was one of two we were able to get out and walk around.
 It is very nicely preserved and at 334 feet the third longest one in Indiana.
-It was originally built in 1886 but destroyed by a tornado in 2008.
-Luckily it was rebuilt in 2010 using as much of the original materials as possible.
+It was originally built in 1886 but was destroyed by a tornado in 2008.
+Luckily it was rebuilt in 2010 using as many of the original materials as possible.

 Our next covered bridge was a bust.
 Although we followed the directions on Google Maps when we “arrived” there was no bridge to be found.

 Feeling like a snack was in order, we headed over to the largest city in Rush County, appropriately named Rushville, and decided to check out a local favorite, Stagg’s Dairy Treats & Restaurant.
 This restaurant is exactly the kind of place I enjoy finding in small Midwestern towns.
 With an affordable and fun menu and delicious ice cream treats, it was a perfect little pick-me-up.
 We only tried the ice cream, but looking at the food coming out of the kitchen I imagine the burgers and sandwiches are delicious!